-Is it important for small business owners to understand their financial statement ?
+Is it important for small business owners to understand their financial statements?

 If the small business owner doesn't understand their financial statements I cannot see how they can succeed.
 Its a worse situation than the driver who gets into the car and sets off for Paris without a map as the driver at least knows where they are headed.